 Vincent van Gogh >wrote these words to his brother in the 1880s.
 Echoing something Ralph Waldo Emerson believed, that nature isn’t separate from humanity, and, almost 2,000 years earlier, Roman Emperor Marcus Aurelius, who wrote we are part of a Whole that is nature.2

 The feeling I had looking at my first silverback gorilla in the world was vertiginous.
 It was as if there was something I was meant to do, some reaction that was expected of me, and I didn’t know what it was or how to do it.
 My modern mind was simply saying, ‘Run away!’ but all I could do was stand, trembling, and stare.
 The right moment for something seemed to slip away and fall into an unbridgeable gulf between us, and the gorilla, meanwhile, seemed to notice that we had been busy photographing its dung and merely stalked off into the undergrowth.

 Our world and the animals in it demand not only our love but our protection.
-Our focus, sacrifice, hard work and care.
-This book, in its humorous humane way, shows us how.
+Our focus, sacrifice, hard work, and care.2